Paranoid-Dev/ParanoidFFD/README.md

 Download fanfiction from `my/fan/fiction/url` and save it to a text file (default format) with the filename as the fanfiction title (default filename).

-`ParanoidFFD -f txt -o "my fanfiction save" -C 86 -u "my/fan/fiction/url"`
+`ParanoidFFD -f epub -o "my fanfiction save" -C 86 -u "my/fan/fiction/url"`

-Download fanfiction from `my/fan/fiction/url` and save it to a text file with the filename as `my fanfiction save.txt` with Chrome 86 installed (Not latest stable build).
+Download fanfiction from `my/fan/fiction/url` and save it to an epub file with the filename as `my fanfiction save.epub` with Chrome 86 installed (Not latest stable build).

 `ParanoidFFD -C 86 --check-update`